top of page

 • All published work will be published with the creator’s name.
 We will not publish work attributed to “anonymous.”
 You may use a pen name.

 • Editors will judge submissions anonymously.
-Your name and/or identifying information must not appear anywhere in the file you submit.
-Again, entries that do not follow these guidelines may not be considered.
+Your name and/or identifying information must not appear anywhere in the file you submit, but should be included in the body of your submission email.
+Entries that do not follow these guidelines may not be considered.

-• Students may submit entries in as many categories as desired.
+• You may submit entries in as many categories as desired.

 • When you submit your work for consideration, you grant Aries one-time publication rights for both paper and online formats.
 This means that if you publish the work somewhere else, you must acknowledge Aries as the first place of publication.